-You have come to this page because you or someone you know has a Beehive in a house, tree or on branch and you want to have it removed safely.
-YOU don't want to see the bees sprayed with insecticide and killed.
-Additionally, You have seen the many News reports concerning the recently large losses of Honey bees.
+You have come to this page because you or someone you know has a beehive in a house, tree or on branch and you want to have the bees removed and relocated.
+You probably have seen the many news reports concerning the large losses of honey bees.
 The term for this large loss of bees is Colony Collapse Disorder.

 You want to do the Right Thing and SAVE-THE-BEES.
 You are looking for a Live bee removal specialists.

-Therefore you are wondering why a Beekeeper won't come and remove the bees for FREE.
-After All, he/she gets to keep the bees.
-Right?
-Here is why Live Bee Removals cost money?
-Live bee removals should be done by a registered and experienced beekeeper who may be insured, has the tools to conduct the removal, has the hive equipment and frames to house the bees.
+You are wondering why a Beekeeper won't come and remove the bees for FREE.
+After all, he/she gets to keep the bees, right?
+Here is why live bee removals cost money?
+Live bee removals are done by a registered and experienced beekeeper who may be insured, has the tools to conduct the removal, has the hive equipment and frames to house the bees.
 The beekeeper also has other expenses such as gas, ladders, and other equipment used in conducting removals.

 Live Bee Removals Specialists are similar to other service professionals, who service pools, air conditioning and roofs.
 Live Bee Removal Specialists are professionals who deserve to bee paid for their hard work saving the honey bees.
 The live bee removal specialist must pay State fees to be a registered beekeeper in order to keep the bees once they are removed.
 Then they have to provide a state-approved hive and queen.
 Additionally, there are the expenses of their insurance, tools and time.
 Value your beekeeper as you would any other professional!